-One of the best resolutions you can make this New Year is to take up or do more gardening. beginner gardeners
+One of the best decisions you can make this year is to take up or do more gardening. beginner gardeners

 Not only will growing plants improve the look of your home and outside space, gardening has also been proven to be incredibly therapeutic.

 Spending time outdoors is thought to significantly reduce feelings of stress and anxiety, and caring for plants or growing produce brings a wonderful sense of purpose, pride and satisfaction.